 Tip: For crispy pie crust, dark metal pans work great, and deep dish pizza pans are great for pies too.

 On cold winter days, a bowl of simple but elegant French Onion Soup is easy to make and delicious.
 So get your crocks ready and let’s make some.

-Side note, The Crock, $1.50: Here’s a great example of why people shop at ABestKitchen.
+Side note, The Crock, $3.95 Or Less: Here’s a great example of why people shop at ABestKitchen.
 We found ourselves in a last minute mission to make onion soup one recent Sunday.
 I was too far from the ABestKitchen warehouse, and so I went looking for onion soup crocks elsewhere.
 I visited three kitchen stores, and found lesser quality crocks selling for $6.00-$14.00 each.
-But, here’s a commercial quality crock, for $1.50 at ABestKitchen – so ‘stock’ up for the whole family, and save.
+But, here’s a commercial quality crock, for $3.95 or less in higher quantities at ABestKitchen – so ‘stock’ up for the whole family, and save.